Ariescyn/EldenRing-Save-Manager/README.md

 # EldenRing-Save-Manager
-GUI app written entirely in python.
+GUI app written entirely in Python.

 When drop trading with a friend: